Hector Guimard: World War I and post-war years

 In 1925, he participated in the Paris Exposition of Decorative and Modern Arts, the Exposition which gave its name to Art Deco, with a proposed model of a town hall for a French village.
 He also designed and built a parking garage and several war memorials and funeral monuments.
-He continued to receive honors, particularly for his teaching at the École national des arts decoratifs.
+He continued to receive honors, particularly for his teaching at the École national des arts décoratifs.
 In February 1929 he was named a Chevalier in the French Legion d'honneur.

 After the war, Art Deco emerged as the leading style of Parisian architecture.
 Guimard adapted to the new style and proved his originality and attention to the detail.
 His buildings display geometric decorative patterns, simplified columns emphasizing structural elements and rigid shapes; despite this they retain elements of his previous style: sinuous lines, vegetal-inspired ornaments and typical Art Nouveau iron railings.

 The Guimard Building and final works

 His next project, the Guimard Building, an apartment building at 18 rue Henri Heine (XVI arrondissement), begun in 1926. is his last major project still standing.
 He made skilful use of different-colored brick and stone to create decorative designs on the facade, and added triangular sculpted windows on the roof level and, in the interior, a remarkable central stairway with curling iron railings and hexagonal windows of colored and clear glass bricks.
-In 1928 he entered the building into the Concours de façades de la ville de Paris, the same competition that he had entered in 1898 with the Hôtel Beranger.
+In 1928 he entered the building into the Concours de façades de la ville de Paris, the same competition that he had entered in 1898 with the Hôtel Béranger.
 He was a winner again, and was the first Paris architect to enter twice and to win twice.
 This building became his residence, though he was not able to move in until 1930.

 Despite his success with the façade competition, his late work appeared old fashioned, particularly compared with the modernism of the Paris buildings of Robert Mallet-Stevens, Auguste Perret, and Le Corbusier.
 Between 1926 and 1930 he built several residential buildings in the same neighborhood as his home in the 16th arrondissement, which still exist.
 These include the Hôtel Houyvet, at 2 villa Flore and 120 avenue Mozart, built for the industrialist Michel Antoine Paul Houyhvet.
 His last recorded work was La Guimardière, an apartment building on avenue le Nôtre, Vaucresson in the Hauts-de-Seine suburbs of Paris.
 It was completed in about 1930, but was demolished in March–April 1969.

 The Guimard Building at Rue Henri-Heine, Paris XVI arrondissement (1926).

 Detail of the Guimard Building, showing the entrance, where Art Deco and Art Nouveau elements coexist.